On this Thanksgiving I find myself reflecting with gratitude on something a blessing from the Lord that is a bit abstract: a meaningful life.

 The Glory of Work

 Some people love their jobs, and some people hate them.
 Researchers are always doing studies to uncover the factors which make those job-lovers enjoy their vocations so much.
 Surprisingly the thing that turns up again and again in these studies is the reported insignificance of pay as it relates to job satisfaction.
-In fact, many studies have found that people frequently turn down higher paying jobs for jobs that pay less but are more meaningful.
+In fact, many studies have found that people frequently turn down higher-paying jobs for jobs that pay less but are more meaningful.

 It seems that for most people, once they reach a point where they are paid more than enough to subsist, money ceases to be the goal of their work.
 This makes sense, doesn’t it?
 When you really reflect on it, Christian or not, money is just too shallow a purpose to give meaning to life.
 Simply working to put food on the table and toys in the garage is hardly a glorious existence.
 So, I can see why even unbelievers would be driven toward meaningful work even to the neglect of a higher salary.

-Find a meaningful job is a great thing.
+Finding a meaningful job is a great thing.
 But here’s something really cool about being a Christian.
 When we recognize that our entire lives are for glorifying God, all work, any job, when done with the right heart, is meaningful.

 Even the most mundane things of life can be done with an eye toward glorifying our Lord.
 1 Corinthians 10:31 says, “Whether we eat or drink or whatever you do, do it all for the glory of God.”
 Whether we are packing trucks, signing paychecks, or landing airplanes, our ultimate goal is the same, Christians exist to glorify God by fearing Him and serving Him faithfully (1 Samuel 12:24), and doing it all with gladness (Psalm 100:2–3).